 - Bolivia – Borders remain closed, with no indication of an expected reopening date

 - Chile – Borders are closed; some travel professionals predict reopening in October 2020

 - Bhutan – Closed for tourism.

 - India – Closed for tourism.

 - Japan – Ports of entry are closed to Americans as well as nationals of many other countries.

 - Kazakhstan – Closed for international tourism.

 - Laos – Tourism is discontinued until further notice.

 - Mongolia – Borders are closed with limited exception.

-- Myanmar – Travel in and out of the country remains extremely restricted; international flights and tourist visas are suspended until at least September 30, 2020.
+- Myanmar – Travel in and out of the country remains extremely restricted; international flights and tourist visas are suspended.
+Civil unrest in major cities.